Hetman Białystok: History

 Gwardia was organized in 1948 as a Polish Milicja Obywatelska (Communist Police) club.
 The name Gwardia used to be a common name for any Citizens' Militia's sports' club in Poland.
-Many players were soldiers serving in the Polish People's Army who were assigned to the units in or near Bialystok City.
+Many players were soldiers serving in the Polish People's Army who were assigned to the units in or near Białystok City.

 Gwardia was the first team from Białystok after World War II to advance to the second tier, but survived there only one season (1951–52) before being relegated to the third division.

 With the End of communism in Poland and the cessation of sponsorship, the club was forced to temporarily disappear in 1990.

 The club was reactivated soon after when it changed its name from Gwardia to Hetman.
 The club also added three other sections: amateur boxing, judo, and contract bridge.